scandichotels/sb-sd-poc/README.md

 ## Install and run Chromatic:

-Setup a new project in chromatic and copy the `chromatic_project_token`.
+- Setup a new project in chromatic and copy the `chromatic_project_token`.

+- Install Chromatic.
 ```
 npm install --save-dev chromatic
 npx chromatic --project-token= chromatic_project_token